 Several member organizations of the Food Chain Workers Alliance have launched campaigns against food system employers that proclaim to serve organic, sustainable, locally-sourced food but engage in worker exploitation.
-These campaigns demonstrate to consumers that simply supporting food system employers that provide sustainable food is not sufficient to ensuring a sustainable food system; sustainable
+These campaigns demonstrate to consumers that simply supporting food system employers that provide sustainable food is not sufficient to ensuring a sustainable food system; sustainable labor practices are essential.

 For example, the Restaurant Opportunities Center of New York (ROC-NY) recently launched and won a campaign against discrimination and wage theft at Mario Batali's restaurant Del Posto.
-Batali's company has prided itself for promoting 'slow food,' an internation ment for a food system that is fair to farmers and sustainable for consumers.
+Batali's company has prided itself for promoting 'slow food,' an international movement for a food system that is fair to farmers and sustainable for consumers.
 Del Posto waiters and captains were trained to tell customers about the slow food concept and describe the organic and locally-sourced menu items that the restaurant carried, but management engaged in discrimination and wage theft.
 Workers of color were verbally abused and denied promotions, and tips were misappropriated from service workers.
 After a multi-year campaign that engaged slow food activists, ROC-NY won back wages, the firing of an abusive chef, a new promotions policy and actual promotions, and much more.
 ROC's current national campaign is against discrimination and wage theft at the Darden Corporation, the world's largest full-service restaurant company, which owns the Olive Garden, Red Lobster, Capital Grille Steakhouse, and Longhorn Steakhouse.
 Although Darden has received awards for its recent program providing healthy foods for children at Olive Garden restaurants, it endangers the health and safety of all of its consumers daily by not providing its employees with paid sick days and paying them as little as \$2.13 per hour.
-In fact, in the fall of 2011, an Olive Garden worker in Favetteville, North Carolina, was forced to work with Hepatitis C because the company did not provide paid sick days.
+In fact, in the fall of 2011, an Olive Garden worker in Fayetteville, North Carolina, was forced to work with Hepatitis C because the company did not provide paid sick days.
 3000 people had to be tested for possible infection.

-Brandworkers International in New York City organizes a joint campaign with the Industrial Workers of mostly immigrant workers at food processors, distributors, and retailers in New York City.
+Brandworkers International in New York City organizes a joint campaign with the Industrial Workers of the World called Focus on the Food Chain to coordinate comprehensive workplace justice campaigns with the mostly immigrant workers at food processors, distributors, and retailers in New York City.
 The first Focus on the Food Chain target was New York's #1-rated seafood retailer and wholesaler, Wild Edibles, Inc., which advertises on its website that it is concerned with the sustainability of its seafood.
 Wild Edibles exploited its Latin American workforce, mostly from Peru and Mexico.
 Workers were subjected to wage theft, abusive management, and forced to work without proper safety equipment.
 The campaign trained low-wage immigrant workers in organizing, legal rights, media advocacy, and grassroots communications.
 The workers convinced over 75 of New York's most renowned restaurants to stop serving seafood from Wild Edibles until workers' rights were respected.
-The workers won \$340,000 in illegally withheld wages and compensation for retaliation and a binding agreement protecting
+The workers won \$340,000 in illegally withheld wages and compensation for retaliation and a binding agreement protecting all workplace rights, including the right to address grievances collectively.

 Harvard also touts itself as a leader in sustainability.
-In September of 2011, Harvard University dining hall workers, members of UNITE HERE, won a contract that involves the workers in Harvard's sustainability efforts, After a six-month campaign that included multiple rallies with students around both sustainable food and sustainable jobs, the workers won contract improven concerning summer work opportunities, wages and protections for immigrant employees.
-Harvard also agreed to create a committee with workers, students and the school's top administration to develop and monitor a sustainable food program. ation to develop and monitor a sustainable food program.
+In September of 2011, Harvard University dining hall workers, members of UNITE HERE, won a contract that involves the workers in Harvard's sustainability efforts.
+After a six-month campaign that included multiple rallies with students around both sustainable food and sustainable jobs, the workers won contract improvements concerning summer work opportunities, wages and protections for immigrant employees.
+Harvard also agreed to create a committee with workers, students and the school's top administration to develop and monitor a sustainable food program.